-Aie Serve was established in Febraury 2007, after the war between Lebanon and Israel in 2006, when a group of young people tried to help war victims regardless of religious, cultural or political backgrounds.
+Aie Serve was established in Febraury 2007, after the Israeli war on Lebanon in 2006, when a group of young people tried to help war victims regardless of religious, cultural or political backgrounds.

 The word “Aie” is a Japanese word pronounced as “I” and means “Love”, so the name of group is Love and Serve or I Serve.
 It evolved from a group of friends, to a group of community service minded people, to a team and an organization.

-Aie Serve works mostly with young people, believing them the younger generations to be key to bringing about peace.
+Aie Serve works mostly with young people, believing in them, and that the younger generations will be key to achieve peace.
 It also believes that youth are more likely to influence their parents’ thinking than the other way around.

 Aie Serve focuses on promoting understanding and peace among people in the North and South of Lebanon, areas they see as less culturally diverse than Beirut.
 In order to achieve their goal they occasionally bring people from these regions to Beirut in order to demonstrate that peaceful co-existence between different communities is possible.